denoland/docs/runtime/tutorials/how_to_with_npm/react.md

 the app in production, you can build the app with Vite and then serve the built files with Deno.
 To do so we'll need to update the api server to serve the built files.
 We'll write some middleware to do this.
-In your `api` directory create a new file called `routeStaticFilesFrom.ts` and add the following code:
+In your `api` directory create a new directory called `utils` and add a file called `routeStaticFilesFrom.ts` and add the following code:

 ```ts title="routeStaticFilesFrom.ts"
 import { Next } from "jsr:@oak/oak/middleware";